tiendatbinhan/star-star-edopro-cc/.github/ISSUE_TEMPLATE/new-card-suggestion.md

 - What role does it fill in the archetype?
 - What problem does it solve (e.g., consistency, recovery, removal)?
 - How does it improve gameplay, synergy, or strategic options?
+- (Optional) If the archetype has a lore, how does this card contribute to or reflect that lore?

 **Example Combo**
 (Optional) Show a possible combo or sequence that involves this card.
 Highlight how it interacts with other cards and supports the deck's win condition.